1.1 Who should read this practice note?

 You should bear in mind that additional layer insurance will not be subject to the comprehensiveness of the MTC cover.
 It therefore might not benefit from the same level of comfort as MTC cover and might contain exclusions which place risks and excesses on the firm.

-More help on assessing amount of cover and how to purchase it can be found in the Law Society advice.
+More help on assessing amount of cover and how to purchase it can be found in our excess layer insurance guidance.

 In assessing your proposal, insurers will try to ascertain how likely your firm is to receive a claim arising from both past and future events.
 This is because PII operates on a 'claims made' basis.
 This means that your insurer at the time a claim is made against the firm, or when circumstances that may give rise to a claim are notified, is responsible for handling the claim.
 This is not necessarily the same insurer on cover at the time when the alleged negligence occurred.